 ISP versus cloud-based mitigation services.

-A cloud-based DDoS mitigation service is delivered by a provider that is connected in various places on the internet upstream of the datacenter customer’s ISPs, premises, or other Cloud providers.
-It is considered “cloud” because it is on the internet and not directly connected to the customer.
+A cloud-based DDoS mitigation service is delivered by a provider that is connected to various places on the internet upstream of the data center customer’s ISPs, premises, or other cloud providers.
+It is considered a “cloud” because it is on the internet and not directly connected to the customer.
 This should not be confused with Cloud-based services delivered by Cloud infrastructure providers such as AWS, Microsoft Azure, or Google Cloud.
 A cloud-based DDoS mitigation service uses either the Border Gateway Protocol (BGP), the routing protocol of the internet, or the Domain Name System (DNS), the telephone directory of the internet, to divert traffic to their cloud mitigation centers.
 Once the traffic arrives on their infrastructure, the mitigation service cleans or “scrubs” the malicious attack traffic and returns the clean traffic to the customer.

-ISP based DDoS services can be very effective and there are some situations where it would be advantageous to adopt these services versus a cloud-based service.
+ISP-based DDoS services can be very effective, and there are some situations where it would be advantageous to adopt these services versus a cloud-based service.
 For example, if a company has a single ISP that they already work with and that ISP offers a DDoS mitigation service, it can make a lot of sense to use that ISP for DDoS protection as well.
-The ISP can provide the service more cost effectively in most cases, are already carrying the company’s traffic, and can act upon that traffic very surgically by only mitigating the traffic destinations that are under attack.
+The ISP can provide the service more cost-effectively in most cases, is already carrying the company’s traffic, and can act upon that traffic very surgically by only mitigating the traffic destinations that are under attack.
 The company may also already have established operational processes with their ISP that can be leveraged for DDoS.
 In addition, if the company operates outside of the United States, local ISPs are usually able to provide services in the local language.

 Advantages of cloud-based DDoS mitigation.